IgorBuchelnikov/ObservableComputations/README.md

 ```

 In the code above *p* parameter is the result of *Lines.Selecting(l => l.Price).Summarizing()*.
 So *p* parameter is kind of variable.
-Following code is incorrect as changes in OrderLine.Price property and Order.Lines collections is not reflected in the result computation:
+Following code is incorrect as changes in *OrderLine.Price* property and *Order.Lines* collection is not reflected in the result computation:

 ```csharp
 public Computing<decimal> PriceWithDiscount => _priceWithDiscount = _priceWithDiscount ??
    Lines.Selecting(l => l.Price).Summarizing().Value.Using(p => p - p * Discount);
 ```
-In this code *p* parameter has type decimal, not Summarizing&lt;decimal&gt; as in correct variant.
+In this code *p* parameter has type decimal, not *Summarizing&lt;decimal&gt*; as in correct variant.
+See [here](##passing-arguments-as-observables) for details.

 ## Tracking previous value of IReadScalar&lt;TValue&gt;
 *IReadScalar&lt;TValue&gt;* is mentioned [here](#full-list-of-methods-and-classes) for the first time.